Tie Domi: Soccer and Canadian football

 Domi has also been involved in soccer and Canadian football at the professional and semi-professional levels.
 He was scouted by the University of Michigan for both sports while in high school.
 He played a full season for Kosovo of the Canadian International Soccer League during the summer of 1995, and appeared in two pre-season exhibition games as a placekicker for the Toronto Argonauts of the Canadian Football League.

 Family

 Domi has three children from his marriage to his ex-wife, Leanne: daughters Carlin and Avery Rose, and son Max, who is a current NHL player.
 Domi's 13-year marriage ended in divorce in 2006.
 In 2017, he married Heather McDonough, and the couple live in New York City.

 Controversy

-During the 2012 Ivan Hlinka Memorial Tournament, an international under-18 competition Max was participating in, Domi allegedly stole a video camera belonging to a Swedish coach, who was recording the Canadian team's practice – a legal practice.
-Domi took the unmanned camera before later returning it without the battery.
+During the 2012 Ivan Hlinka Memorial Tournament, an international under-18 competition Max was participating in, Domi stole a video camera belonging to a Swedish coach who had left it running to record the Canadian team's practice.
+(It is legal and within the rules of the tournament to record another team's practice.)
+Domi later returned the camera, without its battery.